danoshi/fh-campus-djournal/README.md

 ## General info

-This project is part of the study course Mobile Application Development (MAD) with the purpose of getting a deeper understanding in the development of android mobile applications.
+This project is part of the study course Mobile Application Development (MAD) on the FH-Campus Vienna with the purpose of getting a deeper understanding in the development of android mobile applications.
 In no form is any monetization or commercialisation off this application intended!